awsdocs/amazon-mwaa-user-guide/doc_source/best-practices-tuning.md

 ## Airflow Scheduler<a name="best-practices-tuning-scheduler"></a>

 The Apache Airflow *Scheduler* is a core component of Apache Airflow\.
 An issue with the *Scheduler* can prevent DAGs from being parsed and tasks from being scheduled\.
+For more information about Apache Airflow *Scheduler* tuning, see [Scheduler Tunables](https://airflow.apache.org/docs/apache-airflow/2.0.2/scheduler.html#scheduler-ha-tunables) in the Apache Airflow documentation website\.

 **Note**
 We recommend exercising caution when changing the default values for the parameters in this section\.